h15200/notes/bit-manipulation.md

 To do this:

 - decimal => binary conversion is exactly the same unless the 32nd bit exists as `1`
-- on the 32nd bit (the last digit on the left), instead of increasing by another multiple of 2 (4 billion and chnage), just flip the previous bit (2 billion) to NEGATIVE 2 billion something
+- on the 32nd bit (the last digit on the left), instead of increasing by another multiple of 2 (4 billion and change), just flip the previous bit (2 billion) to NEGATIVE 2 billion something
 - if the 32nd bit exists, all other subsequent bits will be +(4 billion ish / 2)

-ultimately this doensn't matter for vector arrays if you don't have to print out a given int
+ultimately this doesn't matter for vector arrays if you don't have to print out a given int

 ## Bitwise Operators